 Let’s go to Piran!

-The unique mixture of the Slovene and Italian culture (this part of Slovenia is also known as Istrian Slovenia), will definitely add flavor to your trip to Slovenia.
+The unique mixture of Slovenian and Italian culture (this part of Slovenia is also known as Istrian Slovenia), will definitely add flavour to your trip to Slovenia.

-In Piran, there is a sense of peace that invites you to stay.
-The sea, the sights, the walk through the old town … Regardless of the season, in Piran it feels as if the time had stopped long ago.
+In Piran, there is a sense of careless living, that invites you to stay.
+The clear blue sea, the Romanesque architecture, the walk through the narrow streets of the old town … Regardless of the season, it feels as if the time here had stopped.

 From there the views are just spectacular!

 Looking across the blue sea the eye can catch the glimpse of Italian port town of Trieste in the distance.
 On the other side the red brick roofs of the city are creating the most picturesque, postcard like image.

 The fishing boats in the Piran Harbour add to this perfect scenery.

 Everybody loves the seaside!